This month, starting World Press Freedom Day on May 3, Journalists for Human Rights (JHR) is celebrating press freedom around the world.

-This year, our goal is to Give Youth A Voice.
-And we need your help.
-We're raising awareness and funds to empower young people in Canada and around the world to speak up, tell their stories and have their voices heard.
+JHR works worldwide to empower journalists to cover human rights stories objectively and effectively.
+Our goal is to Give Voice.
+Make Change.
+We're raising awareness and funds to empower journalists around the world including Indigenous journalists in Canada to speak up, tell their stories and have their voices heard.

 Video Reporting for Journalism Students in the DRCongo